byfranfx/SPDVI_DI01/README.md

 - More control errors with exceptions and regular expresions.
 - Advanced Querys to better results (Search.textBox vs Filters.Combo.Box) *the Search TextBox are independent of comboBox Filters and Prices.textBox*
 - UPDATE, INSERT, DELETE. *in advanced properties product from.*
+- pagination. (form exist but not integrated code)